SuperIntuitive/Resume/index.md

 October 2012 - October 2013
 - Completed Salesforce to CRM2011 migration.
 Developed plugins and scripts for migrating 5 million in sales from SF to CRM.
 Programmed several tools in C# using Rest interfaces.
 - Wrote applications that parse, compare, and sum data.
-- Established User acceptance criteria for migration from SalesForce.com to Dynamics CRM
+- Established User acceptance criteria for migration from SalesForce.com to Dynamics CRM.
 - Completed Certification in Dynamics CRM Administrator / Developer.
-- Trained Skype inbound sales team on the use of Dynamics CRM
+- Trained Skype inbound sales team on the use of Dynamics CRM.
-- Provided tear-1 support on technical issues
+- Provided tear-1 support on technical issues.
-- eTrigue (Marketing Automation system) Weekly, Monthly Reporting
+- eTrigue (Marketing Automation system) Weekly, Monthly Reporting.
-- Monitored system availability and lead flow mechanisms and worked with vendors on root cause analysis
+- Monitored system availability and lead flow mechanisms and worked with vendors on root cause analysis.
-- # C# projects for Skype:
+- C# projects for Skype:
-- Write CRM plugins for the sales process (Accounts, Leads, Opportunities)
+- Write CRM plugins for the sales process (Accounts, Leads, Opportunities).
 - Write plugin to process encrypted sales data from Lux HQ into won opportunities.
 - Statistical analysis of customer purchase data.
 - Automate flow from LivePerson skype.com chat to CRM lead.
 - Lync BI processor to match Lync leads to Office cube data.
-- Automated a weekly task to import and validate Skype BI data (4-hour productivity gain)
+- Automated a weekly task to import and validate Skype BI data (4-hour/wk productivity gain).
-- # HTML/JavaScript/JQuery projects:
+- HTML/JavaScript/JQuery projects:
+- CRM Account, Lead, Opportunity front ent scripts.
 - Develop, update and maintain an accurate knowledge base for reps.

 # SOFTWARE ENGINEER AT VOICENT